OpenNebula/vOneCloud-docs/docs/source/appliance_configuration/control_panel.rst

 Automatic Upgrades
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a new vOneCloud release is available for download users will be notified.
-User with an active support subscription will be able to upgrade with a single click.
+When a new vOneCloud release is available for download users will be notified both in Sunstone and in the Control Panel.
+Users with an active support subscription will be able to upgrade with a single click.
 In the main Dashboard area the user will be notified if there is a new release available.
 In that case the user will be able to click a button that will start the upgrade.

 .. note::
     Before running an automatic upgrade users are recommend to create a vCenter snapshot of the vOneCloud appliance in order to revert back to it in case of failure.